xioumau/netscript/README.md

 # netscript
-A siple script for a network explore.
+A simple script for a network explore.